polip/ames_housing/README.md

-This is r tidymodels script used for estimation of Sale price in Kaggle competition on Ames housing data.
-Achieved score is 0.15039 using random forest algorithm, 2445 on leaderboard list.
+This is an R tidymodels script used for the estimation of sale prices in a Kaggle competition on Ames housing data.
+The achieved score is 0.15039 using the random forest algorithm, ranking 2445 on the leaderboard list.

 https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview